 A somewhat similar idea is neti-neti in Hindu philosophy.
 Neti-neti means “not this, not that.”
 It’s a method of finding ourselves by recognizing things that are “not self,” such as our thoughts or our feelings.

-Of course, there’s a logical fallacy with negation when we misapply it to reasoning or rhetoric like Ken Wheeler.
+Of course, there’s another logical fallacy with negation when we misapply it to reasoning or rhetoric like Ken Wheeler.
 Saying I’m not a tree and also not a car doesn’t say anything about me, and it certainly doesn’t prove I exist.

 To be fair, mystics don’t use negative theology in Ken Wheeler’s bizarre and misguided way.
 They view it as one small step on a path toward deeper understanding, not a cheap debating trick to impress the naive.